 Contact your health care provider if you have repeated yeast infections or oral thrush.

 There is no known way to prevent congenital immunodeficiency disorders.
 If you have a family history of immunodeficiency disorders, you might want to have genetic counseling.

 Practicing safe sex and avoiding the sharing of body fluids may help prevent HIV infection and AIDS.
 Good nutrition may prevent acquired immunodeficiency caused by malnutrition.

 Ballow M. Primary immunodeficiency diseases.
 In: Goldman L, Schafer AI, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 258.

 Morimoto Y. Immunodeficiency overview.
 Prim Care.
 2008;35:159-173.

-Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School.
+David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.